krish0195/ML_Flow_Pima_Indians_Diabetes_Dataset/README.md

+# The Pima Indians Diabetes Dataset

-### Project: Data Pipeline with DVC and MLflow for Machine Learning
+ Data Pipeline with DVC and MLflow for Machine Learning

-This project demonstrates how to build an end-to-end machine learning pipeline using DVC (Data Version Control) for data and model versioning, and MLflow for experiment tracking.
-The pipeline focuses on training a Random Forest Classifier on the Pima Indians Diabetes Dataset, with clear stages for data preprocessing, model training, and evaluation.
+# Goal

+To develop a predictive model that accurately diagnoses diabetes in patients based on various medical predictor variables, achieving at least 83% accuracy to facilitate early detection and improved health management.

+To demonstrates how to manage the lifecycle of a machine learning project, ensuring that data, code, models, and experiments are all tracked, versioned, and reproducible.

+# Technology Stack:
+Python: The core programming language for data processing, model training, and evaluation.
+DVC: For version control of data, models, and pipeline stages.
+MLflow: For logging and tracking experiments, metrics, and model artifacts.
+Scikit-learn: For building and training the Random Forest Classifier.

+## Documentation

 Key Features of the Project:
 Data Version Control (DVC):